lsree/ICEstick40-SDCard/README.md

   * Verilog code
 * Build Linux driver with FPGA configured to pass-through signals - 1 month
 * Build verilog code that will seperate SD Card commands from the data.

+## Relevant Links
+Using SPI interface to interact with FPGA (not just flas) https://github.com/julian1/ice40-spi-usb-controller.